bleemeo/bleemeo-go/README.md

 # Bleemeo Go

-Go library for the Bleemeo API
+### Go library for interacting with the Bleemeo API

-### Basic usage
+## Basic usage

-Retrieving a metric by ID, only interested in the `id` and `label` fields.
+Retrieving a metric by ID, expecting the model's default fields.

 ```go
 package main